 TO APPLY, please fill out the STP PreK StaffGoogle Form Application: https://forms.gle/216RTBQoxYbngSC49

 What is Needed:

-Resume/CV: Please attach your current resume or CV in the FIU Careers job application.
+Please attach your current resume or CV in the Google Form application above.

 Some staff training activities will take place on the Modesto A. Maidique Campus.

 There are also volunteer counselor opportunities for interested high school, undergraduate and graduate students.
 As a student volunteer you will assist program staff in preparing/conducting classroom and recreational activities with the children attending the program, including learning how to implement behavioral, social-emotional, and academic interventions for young children.
 Hours earned would count towards community service requirements needed for graduation and college scholarships.